NestorsImagination/mongoose-dynamic-schemas/README.md

 Arguments:

-* model: The Mongoose model.
+* **model**: The Mongoose model.
-* origin (string): The path of the field to move (sucessive fields separated with points, even when a nested field is inside an array).
+* **origin (string)**: The path of the field to move (sucessive fields separated with points, even when a nested field is inside an array).
 It must point to an existing field.
-* dest (string): The destination path of the field to move (sucessive fields separated with points, even when a nested field is inside an array).
+* **dest (string)**: The destination path of the field to move (sucessive fields separated with points, even when a nested field is inside an array).
 It cannot point to an existing field.
-* removeSubdocumentIfEmpty (boolean): Same function as the field with the same name of the removeSchemaField method.
+* **removeSubdocumentIfEmpty (boolean)**: Same function as the field with the same name of the removeSchemaField method.

 ### Changing a field's definition